MonicaMongeHernandez/webdriverio-appium-android/README.md

 ### 2) Color Note application

-- <strong>General objective:</strong> use packages and activities to move between screens, skip screens, accept permision of the application to continue with the validations, perform actions with selectors/locators in the DOM, fill out data, like title of notes, and the text notes, click buttons, do scroll, perform save action, validate if the note was created and deleted, display elements, scroll, validate texts, using POM.
+- <strong>General objective:</strong> use packages and activities to move between screens, skip screens, accept permission of the application to continue with the validations, perform actions with selectors/locators in the DOM, fill out data, like the title of notes, and the text notes, click buttons, do scroll, perform save action, validate if the note was created and deleted, display elements, scroll, validate texts, using POM.

 - <strong>Dynamic parameters used</strong><br>
   In the file "wdio.config":<br>